Letting Trajectories Spread: Quality-Preserving Control for Diverse Flow Matching: Experiments and Results

-\textbf{Fidelity-Coverage Trade-off} \quad Our quantitative evaluation shows that our method improves the trade-off between generation fidelity and diversity, which is illustrated by the Precision-Recall for Distributions (PRD) curves in Figure~\ref{fig:prd_truck} (see more results in Appendix~\ref{sec:appendix_prd}).
+\textbf{Fidelity-Coverage Trade-off.} Our quantitative evaluation shows that our method improves the trade-off between generation fidelity and diversity, which is illustrated by the Precision-Recall for Distributions (PRD) curves in Figure~\ref{fig:prd_suitcase}.
 While baselines such as DPP and PG suffer from a sharp precision collapse as recall begins to increase, our method maintains a more robust curve, demonstrating a superior ability to expand sample diversity without a severe penalty to fidelity.
 This overall advantage is confirmed by our method achieving the highest Area Under the Curve (AUC) across all CFG scales.
 This result underscores our method's ability to effectively explore the data manifold for diverse samples while maintaining high-quality outputs.
+As further demonstrated by extensive PRD results in Appendix~\ref{sec:appendix_prd}, our method outperforms all baselines on the majority of evaluated concepts, indicating that the observed improvement is not limited to a specific class.

-\textbf{Reference-Free Diversity and Fidelity} \quad As detailed in Table \ref{tab:all_metrics_comparison}, our approach enhances diversity while maintaining state-of-the-art sample quality and prompt adherence.
+\textbf{Reference-Free Diversity and Fidelity.} As detailed in Table \ref{tab:all_metrics_comparison}, our approach enhances diversity while maintaining state-of-the-art sample quality and prompt adherence.
 Our method is the clear leader in diversity, achieving the highest scores across all CFG levels for both Vendi Score Pixel($\mathrm{VS}_{p}$), which measures low-level variation, and Vendi Score Inception($\mathrm{VS}_{I}$), which captures semantic differences.
 Crucially, this diversity is not an artifact of degraded quality.
 Our method delivers top-tier generation fidelity, evidenced by FID and Brisque scores, while CLIP Scores confirm that text-image alignment is rigorously maintained.
 To ensure the robustness of these findings, all reported metrics are aggregated over multiple random seeds and synonymous prompts for each concept (see more results and the example of our prompt structure in Appendix~\ref{sec:add_quantitative}).